A Large Dimensional Analysis of Least Squares Support Vector Machines: Introduction

-Our main finding is that, as by \citet{couillet2016kernel}, in the large $n,p$ regime and under suitable conditions on the Gaussian input statistics, a non-trivial asymptotic classification error rate (i.e., neither 0 nor 1) can be obtained and the decision function of LS-SVM converges to a Gaussian random variable whose mean and variance depend on the statistics of the two different classes as well as on the behavior of the kernel function $f$ evaluated at $2(n_1\tr\bC_1+n_2\tr\bC_2)/(np)$, with $n_1$ and $n_2$ the number of instances in each class.
-This brings novel insights into some key issues of SVM-type methods such as kernel function selection and parameter optimization \citep[see][]{van2002bayesian,cherkassky2004practical,chapelle2002choosing,ayat2005automatic,weston2000feature,huang2006ga}, but from a more theoretically grounded viewpoint.
-More importantly, we again confirm through simulations that our theoretical findings closely match the performance obtained on the MNIST data sets \citep{lecun1998gradient}, which conveys a strong applicative motivation for this work.
+Our main finding is that, as in \cite{couillet2016kernel}, in the large $n,p$ regime and under suitable conditions on the input statistics, a non-trivial asymptotic classification error rate (i.e., neither 0 nor 1) can be obtained and the decision function of LS-SVM converges to a Gaussian random variable whose mean and variance depend on the statistics of the two different classes as well as on the behavior of the kernel function $f$ evaluated at $2\tr(n_1\bC_1+n_2\bC_2)/(np)$, with $n_1$ and $n_2$ the number of instances in each class.
+This brings novel insights into some key issues of SVM-type methods such as kernel function selection and parameter optimization (see for example \cite{gestel2002bayesian,cherkassky2004practical,chapelle2002choosing,ayat2005automatic,weston2001feature,huang2006ga} and the references therein), as far as large dimensional data are concerned.
+More importantly, we confirm through simulations that our theoretical findings closely match the performance obtained on the MNIST \cite{lecun1998gradient} and the Fashion-MNIST datasets \cite{xiao2017fashion}, which conveys a strong applicative motivation for this work.

 In the remainder of the article, we provide a rigorous statement of our main results.
-The problem of LS-SVM is discussed in Section~\ref{sec:problem} and our model and main results presented in Section~\ref{sec:main}, while all proofs are deferred to the appendices.
-Then in Section~\ref{sec:special}, attention will be paid on some special cases that are more analytically tractable and thus convey a deeper understanding of the mechanisms of LS-SVM.
+The problem of LS-SVM is discussed in Section~\ref{sec:problem} and our model and main results presented in Section~\ref{sec:main}, while all proofs are deferred to the appendices in the Supplementary Material.
+In Section~\ref{sec:special}, attention will be paid on some special cases that are more analytically tractable.
 Section~\ref{sec:conclusion} concludes the paper by summarizing the main results and outlining future research directions.

+\emph{Reproducibility}: Python 3 codes to reproduce the results in this article are available at \href{https://github.com/Zhenyu-LIAO/RMT4LSSVM}{https://github.com/Zhenyu-LIAO/RMT4LSSVM}.